lsulibraries/ldl_metadata_docs/ldl_metadata_guidelines.md

 #### Part Number
 - __Definition:__ A part or section number of a title.

-- __Usage Notes:__ For archival arrangement, enter the level of arrangement and numeration, for example, "Series I" or "Folder 3".

-- __Usage Notes:__ Repeat the Part Number subelement for each level of arrangement being recorded, i.e. record Series, Subseries, Box, and Folder each as a separate Part Number subelement.
+- __Instruction:__ For archival arrangement, enter the level of arrangement and numeration, for example, "Series I" or "Folder 3".
+Repeat the Part Number subelement for each level of arrangement being recorded, i.e. record Series, Subseries, Box, and Folder each as a separate Part Number subelement.

 #### Part Name
 - __Definition:__ A part or section name of a title.

-- __Usage Notes:__ For archival arrangement, enter the name/title of the division in the preceding Part Number subelement, if applicable.

-- __Usage Notes:__ Repeat the Part Name subelement for each level of arrangement being recorded.
+- __Instruction:__ For archival arrangement, enter the name/title of the division in the preceding Part Number subelement, if applicable.
+Repeat the Part Name subelement for each level of arrangement being recorded.

 [Back to Contents](#contents)